testfromviaplay/viaplay/README.md

   - almost painless when deploying with pip

 ### choose of gevent
-Using gevent together with flask means requests to the service is almost "non-blocking"
+Using gevent together with flask means requests to the service is almost "non-blocking", and it's very light weight

 ## History